Greenhouse gas emissions by the United Kingdom: Energy supply

-Energy in the United Kingdom emitted about a fifth of GhG in 2019, mainly by burning gas to generate electricity.
+Energy in the United Kingdom emitted about a fifth of GHG in 2021, mainly by burning gas to generate electricity.

 Gas

-There were 50 enterprises in the United Kingdom oil and gas extraction industry with an annual turnover of more than five million British pounds as of 2021.

-Extracting North Sea oil and gas is estimated to directly emit 3.5% of UK GhG.
+There were 50 enterprises in the United Kingdom oil and gas extraction industry with an annual turnover of more than five million pounds as of 2021.
+Extracting North Sea oil and gas is estimated to directly emit 3.5% of UK GHG.
 Environmental activists say there should be no new gas fired power stations in the UK.